Best Things to Do in Asakusa: A Local Guide’s Top Picks

 As you walk through Asakusa, you’ll notice rickshaws weaving through the streets.

 Many companies offer rides, but Tokyo Rickshaw is known for its well-trained, friendly drivers.
 Tours range from short 10-minute rides to more than 3-hour experiences.
 English-speaking guides are available.
+Visit their shop and ask the routes!

 2. Tea Ceremony at Wasako